Bill Edrich: Life and career

 The postwar years were Edrich's heyday and in 1947 he broke Tom Hayward's record, scoring 3,539 runs in the season and not being much overshadowed by Denis Compton, who scored 3,816.
 Compton's and Edrich's aggregates remain the highest ever in an English cricket season, and with the reduction in the number of first-class matches seem likely never to be overtaken.
 In addition to his runs, Edrich also took 67 wickets in the same season.

 Edrich's Test career continued until The Ashes tour of 1954–55, but he played less regularly after 1950, when he appeared to have little answer to the West Indian spinners Sonny Ramadhin and Alf Valentine.
 When England retained the Ashes at Adelaide in 1954–55 the team consumed over 56 bottles of champagne and Edrich – the life and soul of any party – climbed the marble pillar in the lounge of Glenelg's Pier Hotel and sang "Ginger".

 All told, Edrich played in 571 first-class matches between 1934 and 1958, scoring 36,985 runs, with a highest score of 267 not out.
 His run total puts him 29th on the all-time lists.
 He scored 2,440 runs for England in his 39 Test matches, with the 219 not out at Durban his best.
 A professional before the Second World War, he turned amateur afterwards and captained Middlesex jointly with Compton in 1951 and 1952, continuing in sole charge from 1953 to 1957.
 After retiring from Middlesex, he returned to Norfolk and played Minor County cricket until he was 56, captaining the county until 1971.

 A famously convivial man, Edrich was married five times and had two sons, Jasper and Justin.
 He died following a fall at his Chesham, Buckinghamshire home on 24 April 1986, aged 70.
 The MCC named the twin stands at the Nursery End at Lord's Cricket Ground, in his and Denis Compton's honour.
 Cricket writer, Colin Bateman, noted, "it is a dull, practical structure which does little justice to their mercurial talents and indomitable spirits".
+The twin stands were completely rebuilt to a much more attractive and fitting design and were opened in 2021.